You are here

 MPL= ΔTPL / ΔL

 where Δ shows the change in the respective variables (ΔL is always 1 because labor unit changes one by one i.e. 1, 2, 3… n-1, n person).
-This is a per unit production because the marginal refers to the yields from the one additional factor unit.
+This is a per-unit production because the marginal refers to the yields from the one additional factor unit.
 That means we are talking about calculating marginal product from tabular data (also called discrete data), and such calculation of marginal product is called arc marginal product because it measures marginal product between two points.
-However, the following figure measures point marginal product of labor at points A and C, given by slope of respective tangents, as they measure marginal product at that points.
+However, the following figure measures point marginal product of labor at points A and C, given by the slope of respective tangents, as they measure the marginal product at those points.

 Graphically,